Learning 2010 Reflections

 Learning 2010 was a two day conference at Concordia International Secondary School in Shanghai, China that brought together students from international schools in Shanghai, and educators from around the world but primarily from South East Asia, China, Japan and Korea.
 Learning 2010 used a hybrid conference model including dedicated time to work in cohorts on a chosen topic and unconference time.
 The conference was designed to include a student as an equal participant in each cohort session.
 During the 6 hours spent in cohorts, each team had to create a product related to their topic.
 My cohort was online learning and we divided into subgroups based on interest.
 My group worked on a framework for schools interested in hybrid education (available here).
 All of the products are available on the moodle site but unfortunately, we ran out of time to share with each other during the cohort sessions.
 I think that time to share would have been valuable because we would have been able to tie things together and get the big picture.
 Of course, I can do that by looking through the products individually but I think that there is added value from being able to discuss ideas with others in the group and get a chance to clarify their thinking/reasoning.
 It’s much more cumbersome to do that online.

-Related Post: Making Technology Integration Awesome
+Related Post: Technology Use in Schools

 For the unconference sessions, the content was really up to the participants.
 Sessions were one hour long and the topics were suggested by the participants and decided through crowdsourcing; each participant voted for the sessions that he/she was interested in and sessions with the most participants ran while the others were discarded.
 The quality of the unconference sessions depended on the participants; there was a facilitator but each participant could contribute to the discussion and share ideas.
 An unconference really is a shared learning experience.
 Unconference sessions are optional; I actually skipped two of them during Learning 2010.
 I skipped one to continue working on my group project for my cohort; I was doing research on hybrid/online learning and was immersed in the experience; I did not want to leave it for something else.
 I skipped the second session for a chance to process my experiences from the conference and speak with some individuals who I felt that I could learn from in a one-on-one discussion.